corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 Collectively, they cover a lot of ground.
 And they do it by reusing features Rust already needs.
-And I think that's a core of Rust's design philosophy: finding the smallest, composable, orthogonal set of abstractions, which, when combined, can solve many problems in elegant ways.
+And I think that's a core part of Rust's design philosophy: finding the smallest, composable, orthogonal set of abstractions, which, when combined, can solve many problems in elegant ways.
 The whole is greater than the sum of its parts.